Netherlands

 Mirko Pepa

-Helper has been updated over the years is now written in Studio 10 with PostgreSQL as the database.
-It evolved into a workflow-system for customers who do large volume document scanning and contains modules for generating PDFs, branding pages, adding bookmarks, injecting metadata, etc. To complement Omnis, the software stack at his company has grown to include: MantisBT, Mediawiki, NSIS, Sentry, OmnisTAP, PostgreSQL, Jenkins, Apache Archiva, Gitea, iCinga and others are in use.
+Helper now uses Studio 11 wth PostgreSQL.
+It is a workflow system for large volume document scanning with modules for generating PDFs, branding pages, adding bookmarks, and injecting metadata.
+To complement Omnis, his company’s software stack includes MantisBT, Mediawiki, NSIS, Sentry, OmnisTAP, PostgreSQL, Jenkins, Apache Archiva, Gitea, and more.

 Mirko also serves as an exam expert in the Canton of Zürich for application developer apprentices.